Who can have a divorce registered in Hungary, and how to do it?

 All Hungarian citizens whose marriage was dissolved by a foreign court has to have the divorce registered in Hungary.

 The application may only be submitted in person, mailed-in applications will be sent back without consideration.
-The application may be submitted in Ottawa, in Toronto and during extramural consular days.
+The application may be submitted in Ottawa, in Toronto, in Vancouver and during extramural consular days.

 What to do if I do not yet have a Hungarian-issued marriage certificate of the dissolved marriage?